NDCS Complaints and Feedback Policy

 At the National Deaf Children's Society and Deaf Child Worldwide, we aim to provide a high quality service to all individuals and organisations we work with.

 This includes children and young people, their families of deaf children,our supporters, campaigners, donors, partners, volunteers and suppliers, in line with our vision and values.
 We aim to always treat people with respect.
-NDCS is a member of the Fundraising Standards Board and is a registered charity in England and Wales no. 1016532 and in Scotland no. SC040779.
+NDCS is registered with the Fundraising Regulator and is a registered charity in England and Wales no. 1016532 and in Scotland no. SC040779.

 Your feedback matters to us